Annual LERN Medawar Memorial Lecture

 When: Wednesday, 11th of March, at 5:30 pm

-We are excited to announce that the speakers for this year’s lecture will be Nicola Clayton, Professor of Comparative Cognition in the Department of Psychology at the University of Cambridge, and Clive Wilkins, Artist in Residence in the Department of Psychology at the University of Cambridge.
+This year’s Medawar lecture is coming up!
+The speakers for this year’s lecture will be Nicola Clayton, Professor of Comparative Cognition in the Department of Psychology at the University of Cambridge, and Clive Wilkins, Artist in Residence in the Department of Psychology at the University of Cambridge.

 The Evolution of the Living Time Machine